 There exists definite dynamics in the labor market of the maritime industry, among these, are vacancies and movements in employment and the workforce, as well as changes in the activity content, according to Kalvaitiene and Sencila (2013).
 Considering this situation of the maritime sector drives the need for professional career planning among future seafarers and the corresponding skills development thereof.
 It then becomes the burden of Maritime Education and Training Institutions to both ensure their primary function of preparing qualified individuals and to ensure a systematic and streamlined education for the profession.
 In their study, it has been revealed that cadets do not usually regard matters such as professional career planning.
 The study showed that success in a student's professional career is patterned by three components: professional competence, general and career planning skills.
-With Shipboard Training as a pathway to a professional career, the researchers view the importance of professional career planning skills and their decision-making capabilities greatly affect their Shipboard Training and the time spent in such activities up to their graduation.
+With Shipboard Training as a pathway to a professional career, the researchers view the importance of professional career planning skills as an important quality for a cadet to possess.
+Certain career planning skills and their decision-making capabilities greatly affect their Shipboard Training and the time spent in such activities up to their graduation.